storacha/RFC/rfc/hierarchical-capabilities.md

 This creates a serious challenge for the programs (like w3up client) that attempt to infer set of methods to expose based no delegated capabilities.

-We roughly two roles in the sysntem `space` and `account` and their capability set do not overlap, so we can somewhat infer which methods to present in case of `*` ability by subject DID, but that hinges upon the fact that we use `did:key` for space and `did:mailto` for accounts.
+We roughly two roles in the system `space` and `account` and their capability set do not overlap, so we can somewhat infer which methods to present in case of `*` ability by subject DID, but that hinges upon the fact that we use `did:key` for space and `did:mailto` for accounts.
 This assumbtion may be rendered obsolete in the future.

 ## Proposal